-Find the support and expertise you need at University Health Transplant Center to get a living liver donation to replace your diseased liver.
+Find the support and expertise you need at University Health Transplant Institute to get a living liver donation to replace your diseased liver.

 Expert, High-Volume Living Liver Donations

 Living liver donation can save your life by removing a section of a donor’s liver and placing it in you.
-Choose to work with University Health Transplant Center because we are the only program in South and Central Texas to offer living-donor liver transplants.
+Choose University Health Transplant Institute because we are the only program in South and Central Texas to offer living-donor liver transplants.
 Our surgeons performed the second-highest number of living-donor liver transplants in the country in 2019.